Holographic signatures of resolved cosmological singularities: Acknowledgements

 \section{Acknowledgements}

-NB was supported by a Feodor Lynen Return Fellowship of the Alexander von Humboldt-Foundation.
+NB was supported by a Feodor Lynen Return Fellowship of the Alexander von Humboldt-Foundation and during final improvements of this work by an International Junior Research Group grant of the Elite Network of Bavaria.
 Discussions with Martin Ammon and Johanna Erdmenger are gratefully acknowledged.
 We specifically thank Martin Ammon for useful comments on a draft of this paper.